Skip to content

 If you said 30,000, BINGO!

 That’s 210,000 weekly, 900,000 monthly and 10.8 million yearly.
-Ever wondered how many total websites are there?
+Have you ever wondered how many total websites there are?
 Our website statistics reveal it all.

 Unfortunately, small business websites get affected by cyber criminals, malicious code and other harmful attacks the most.